|They discover they are inside the TV program.|

 The movie is about the danger and the splendor of freedom.

-That's what the Taliban did.
-And Iran.
+That's what the Taliban did in Afghanistan back in the 90's (you can see an accurate depiction of their perfect world in the movie, Osama).
+And that's what Iran tried to do with their revolution.
 And what Saudi Arabia is doing.
 They're trying to force it back in the box.
 They're trying to fulfill the vision written in the Qur'an of the perfect world.
 They are struggling against human beings' natural desire for freedom.
 They have to use force to get people to do what they're supposed to do all the time.
 They use extreme force and they still can't get everyone to conform.

 And who hasn't had the same conflict in their own life?
 Haven't you?
 Haven't you gone through cycles of cracking down on yourself and then loosening up?
 Haven't you ever gotten a regime all worked out so you can get in shape or whatever and then after awhile you start feeling closed in by it and you want to break out of the restricting and regimented monotony?